SunPower Corporation (SPWR) Shares Down Despite Recent Market Volatility

-SunPower Corporation (NASDAQ: SPWR)’s stock price has decreased by -5.05 compared to its previous closing price of 15.44. but the company has seen a -5.91% decline in its stock price over the last five trading sessions.
+SunPower Corporation (NASDAQ: SPWR)’s stock price has decreased by -6.27 compared to its previous closing price of 13.50.
+Nevertheless, the company has seen a -13.68% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 11/11/22 that California Proposal Sends Solar Stocks Soaring

 Is It Worth Investing in SunPower Corporation (NASDAQ: SPWR) Right Now?

-The price-to-earnings ratio for SunPower Corporation (NASDAQ: SPWR) is above average at 28.69x, while the 36-month beta value is 1.95.
+SunPower Corporation (NASDAQ: SPWR) has a higher price-to-earnings ratio of 26.42x compared to its average ratio, and the 36-month beta value for SPWR is at 1.95.

 Sponsored

-The average price point forecasted by analysts for SunPower Corporation (SPWR) is $19.20, which is $4.14 above the current market price.
-The public float for SPWR is 172.86M, and currently, short sellers hold a 9.14% ratio of that floaft.
-The average trading volume of SPWR on March 13, 2023 was 4.03M shares.
+The average price suggested by analysts for SPWR is $19.20, which is $6.15 above the current market price.
+The public float for SPWR is 172.86M, and currently, shorts hold a 9.14% of that float.
+The average trading volume for SPWR on March 17, 2023 was 4.12M shares.

 SPWR’s Market Performance

-SPWR’s stock has seen a -5.91% decrease for the week, with a -9.84% drop in the past month and a -33.99% fall in the past quarter.
-The volatility ratio for the week is 5.15%, and the volatility levels for the past 30 days are at 5.44% for SunPower Corporation The simple moving average for the last 20 days is -5.47% for SPWR stock, with a simple moving average of -25.96% for the last 200 days.
+The stock of SunPower Corporation (SPWR) has seen a -13.68% decrease in the past week, with a -25.04% drop in the past month, and a -46.22% fall in the past quarter.
+The volatility ratio for the week is 9.06%, and the volatility levels for the past 30 days are at 6.16% for SPWR.
+The simple moving average for the last 20 days is -16.31% for SPWR stock, with a simple moving average of -35.88% for the last 200 days.

 Analysts’ Opinion of SPWR